iamprogrammerlk/iamprogrammerlk.github.io/readme.md

 # ✨ Get Involved

-Get in touch with the project developers and the community through our [GitHub Discussions](/../../discussions) forum.
+Get in touch with the project developers and the community through our [Reddit.com Community](https://reddit.com/r/iamprogrammerlk) forum.
 View [contributing.md](/contributing.md) for information.

 <br>